ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.  useRef Isn’t Just for the DOM—Unlock Its Hidden Powers - <a href="https://graydragneel.medium.com/useref-isnt-just-for-the-dom-unlock-its-hidden-powers-f04431d21cd7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+The useRef hook in React is a powerful tool that allows developers to maintain values across… - <a href="https://medium.com/@kacar7/the-useref-hook-in-react-is-a-powerful-tool-that-allows-developers-to-maintain-values-across-f2440905c469?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gray`**
+✍️ **posted by `kacar`**

-<blockquote>If you think useRef is just for grabbing DOM nodes—think again.
-This tiny React Hook packs more power than meets the eye.
+<blockquote>It is commonly used to access and interact with DOM elements directly, such as focusing an input field or measuring an element’s size…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Master Web Development with a MERN Full Stack Course: Career Guide - <a href="https://medium.com/@bfreetosay/master-web-development-with-a-mern-full-stack-course-career-guide-7afab0ad38c6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Use React-Email to Send Beautiful Emails in Sveltekit - <a href="https://designly.medium.com/use-react-email-to-send-beautiful-emails-in-sveltekit-8b77eb9c0d5a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Admin`**
+✍️ **posted by `Designly`**

-<blockquote>In today’s fast-paced internet world, web development is a smart and wise choice.
-It’s a skill that will continue to be useful and…
+<blockquote>Non-members can read the full version of this story here.
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ Mastering useMemo in React: Stop Wasting Renders! - <a href="https://graydragneel.medium.com/mastering-usememo-in-react-stop-wasting-renders-ca3f8b91a563?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Advanced React Performance Hacks to Make Your Apps Fly! ⚡ - <a href="https://medium.com/@TheEnaModernCoder/advanced-react-performance-hacks-to-make-your-apps-fly-0b83b8c5e974?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gray`**
+✍️ **posted by `The Ena  Modern Coder`**

-<blockquote>React is fast — but not magic.
-When your components grow complex or data-heavy, re-rendering can hurt performance.
-That’s where useMemo…
+<blockquote>What’s good, coders?
+Back with some advanced React performance tips to keep your apps smooth and speedy.
+These are my go-to tricks, with a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Deploying Your React App on AWS  | Step-by-Step Tutorial for Beginners! - <a href="https://aws.plainenglish.io/deploying-your-react-app-on-aws-step-by-step-tutorial-for-beginners-fee531fe30e8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t Launch Your Web App Without This Frontend Quality Checklist - <a href="https://medium.com/@semugabijamws1223/dont-launch-your-web-app-without-this-frontend-quality-checklist-82789b0e4859?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cloud Guru`**
+✍️ **posted by `Ssemugabi james`**

-<blockquote>Ever built a cool React app and wondered — “Now what?”
- Well, it’s time to put it out into the world! 🌎
- Let’s deploy that masterpiece to…
+<blockquote>By Ssemugabi James — Frontend Developer (React, TypeScript, UI/UX)
-Continue reading on AWS in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Fixing Keycloak Auto-Redirect on Refresh: A Complete Guide to Persistent Authentication in SPAs - <a href="https://er-raj-aryan.medium.com/fixing-keycloak-auto-redirect-on-refresh-a-complete-guide-to-persistent-authentication-in-spas-8f0688f074d5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Your Website Costing You Customers?
+A Frontend Developer’s Checklist - <a href="https://medium.com/@semugabijamws1223/is-your-website-costing-you-customers-a-frontend-developers-checklist-cace4b13d983?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Ssemugabi james`**

-<blockquote>If you’re building a frontend in React, Vue, or plain JavaScript using Keycloak for authentication, you’ve likely hit this frustrating…
+<blockquote>By Ssemugabi James — Frontend Developer (React & TypeScript)
 Continue reading on Medium »</blockquote>

 <h3>6.
-How I Reduced Load Time on Low-End Devices in a Next.js App Router Project - <a href="https://devangad.medium.com/how-i-reduced-load-time-on-low-end-devices-in-a-next-js-app-router-project-0b754ea2c6fe?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Fixed These 5 React Bugs and My App Went From  to  (2 Minutes Each) - <a href="https://medium.com/@vishalsinghrajawat990/i-fixed-these-5-react-bugs-and-my-app-went-from-to-2-minutes-each-d2dc19f2af08?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Angad Srivastav`**
+✍️ **posted by `Vishal Singh Rajawat`**

-<blockquote>Let’s be real, optimizing for performance isn’t about slapping “lazy” on a component and calling it a day.
+<blockquote>React developers, we need to talk.
 Continue reading on Medium »</blockquote>

 <h3>7.
-5 things to remember when using useCallback in React - <a href="https://medium.com/devmap/5-things-to-remember-when-using-usecallback-in-react-e6a31a4cf1fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This Week In React #239: ViewTransition, Suspense, TanStack, Zero, use-mcp, Compiler, Intl-T | 0.80, - <a href="https://medium.com/@sebastienlorber/this-week-in-react-239-viewtransition-suspense-tanstack-zero-use-mcp-compiler-intl-t-0-80-4eb56adc9e2c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shipra Sootel`**

-<blockquote>In React development, one common cause of unnecessary re-renders is the re-creation of functions on every render.
-React’s useCallback hook…
-Continue reading on Devmap »</blockquote>

-<h3>8.
-Introducing JS Explain: Your Interactive Guide to Mastering JavaScript - <a href="https://medium.com/@topusaiful0/introducing-js-explain-your-interactive-guide-to-mastering-javascript-856593695057?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `S M Saiful Alom`**
+✍️ **posted by `Seb @ ThisWeekInReact.com`**

-<blockquote>Are you tired of jumping between scattered resources just to understand a single JavaScript concept?
-Meet JS Explain — a modern…
+<blockquote>Hi everyone!
+Krzysztof and Tomasz from Software Mansion here 👋
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
-<h3>1.  useRef Isn’t Just for the DOM—Unlock Its Hidden Powers - <a href="https://graydragneel.medium.com/useref-isnt-just-for-the-dom-unlock-its-hidden-powers-f04431d21cd7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Deploying Your Next.js App on Hostinger VPS with Docker — Part 1 - <a href="https://medium.com/@afaqak124/deploying-your-next-js-app-on-hostinger-vps-with-docker-part-1-26741c113d33?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gray`**
+✍️ **posted by `FrivXd`**

-<blockquote>If you think useRef is just for grabbing DOM nodes—think again.
-This tiny React Hook packs more power than meets the eye.
+<blockquote>Setting up your first production deployment can feel overwhelming.
+There are so many moving parts — Docker, VPS, environment variables…
 Continue reading on Medium »</blockquote>

-<h3>2. ⚡ Mastering useMemo in React: Stop Wasting Renders! - <a href="https://graydragneel.medium.com/mastering-usememo-in-react-stop-wasting-renders-ca3f8b91a563?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Dark Mode Toggle in 4 Frameworks: Angular, React, Vue, and Next.js - <a href="https://codequestion.medium.com/dark-mode-toggle-in-4-frameworks-angular-react-vue-and-next-js-87dddc9c1281?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gray`**
+✍️ **posted by `CodeQuest`**

-<blockquote>React is fast — but not magic.
-When your components grow complex or data-heavy, re-rendering can hurt performance.
-That’s where useMemo…
+<blockquote>A side-by-side comparison of how to build a dark mode toggle — across today’s top frontend frameworks.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Fixing Keycloak Auto-Redirect on Refresh: A Complete Guide to Persistent Authentication in SPAs - <a href="https://er-raj-aryan.medium.com/fixing-keycloak-auto-redirect-on-refresh-a-complete-guide-to-persistent-authentication-in-spas-8f0688f074d5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build and Deploy Your First Next.js App in 30 Minutes - <a href="https://medium.com/h7w/build-and-deploy-your-first-next-js-app-in-30-minutes-cea3be51632e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Sanjay Nelagadde`**

-<blockquote>If you’re building a frontend in React, Vue, or plain JavaScript using Keycloak for authentication, you’ve likely hit this frustrating…
+<blockquote>A beginner-friendly guide to building a real-world Next.js app with API integration and deploying it to Vercel — all in under half an hour.
-Continue reading on Medium »</blockquote>
+Continue reading on T3CH »</blockquote>

 <h3>4.
-How I Reduced Load Time on Low-End Devices in a Next.js App Router Project - <a href="https://devangad.medium.com/how-i-reduced-load-time-on-low-end-devices-in-a-next-js-app-router-project-0b754ea2c6fe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Structure Scalable Front-End Projects with Next.js - <a href="https://medium.com/@vigneshuthra/how-i-structure-scalable-front-end-projects-with-next-js-30c4e6882cdf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Angad Srivastav`**
+✍️ **posted by `Vignesh Uthrapathy`**

-<blockquote>Let’s be real, optimizing for performance isn’t about slapping “lazy” on a component and calling it a day.
+<blockquote>📘 Introduction: Scaling Isn’t Just About Features
 Continue reading on Medium »</blockquote>

 <h3>5.
-Managing Two Frontend Apps with One Monorepo — A Practical Next.js Setup - <a href="https://medium.com/@techbysundaram/managing-two-frontend-apps-with-one-monorepo-a-practical-next-js-setup-b518cf390d24?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Next.js App Router (2025 Edition) - <a href="https://codequestion.medium.com/getting-started-with-next-js-app-router-2025-edition-d42b023b0c26?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Techbysundaram`**
+✍️ **posted by `CodeQuest`**

-<blockquote>A step-by-step guide to setting up a monorepo that contains two separate Next.js projects using modern tooling.
+<blockquote>A beginner-friendly guide to building your first project using the powerful new App Router in Next.js 14+
 Continue reading on Medium »</blockquote>

 <h3>6.
-Monorepos: Why More Teams Are Building Together, In One Place - <a href="https://medium.com/@techbysundaram/monorepos-why-more-teams-are-building-together-in-one-place-9774d124c9a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Prop Drilling Is Dead: How I Use AsyncLocalStorage in Node.js - <a href="https://hasunnilupul.medium.com/prop-drilling-is-dead-how-i-use-asynclocalstorage-in-node-js-50386c2082e2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Techbysundaram`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>In software development, structure is strategy.
-As teams grow, and services multiply, managing code across many repositories can quickly…
+<blockquote>🧠 “Wait… how did you get the user ID in that function without passing it down?”
 Continue reading on Medium »</blockquote>

 <h3>7.
-Vue.js vs React.js vs Angular: A Developer’s Perspective in 2025 - <a href="https://medium.com/@techbysundaram/vue-js-vs-react-js-vs-angular-a-developers-perspective-in-2025-f655db5afea7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Techbysundaram`**

-<blockquote>Choosing the right JavaScript framework or library is one of the most important decisions developers face.
-With so many options available…
-Continue reading on Medium »</blockquote>

-<h3>8.
-The Ultimate Guide to React Server Components in Next.js (RSC) - <a href="https://meetpan1048.medium.com/the-ultimate-guide-to-react-server-components-in-next-js-rsc-7cbd8db33b63?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**

-<blockquote>✨ Why React Server Components (RSC) Are a Big Deal
-Continue reading on Medium »</blockquote>

-<h3>9.
-Fixing Swagger UI JSON Path Issue in Next.js + Elysia: A Practical Guide - <a href="https://medium.com/@hammadwasi/fixing-swagger-ui-json-path-issue-in-next-js-elysia-a-practical-guide-2569ea99ed94?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Rock-Solid RBAC System in Your Next.js App: A Dev’s Playbook - <a href="https://deeptikaskar.medium.com/building-a-rock-solid-rbac-system-in-your-next-js-app-a-devs-playbook-4b583b2fb9bd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hammad Wasi`**
+✍️ **posted by `Deepti Kaskar`**

-<blockquote>When embedding an Elysia backend inside a Next.js app, you might encounter an issue where Swagger UI fetches the JSON spec from…
+<blockquote>When it comes to access control in your application, there are two paths: hardcoding logic everywhere (ouch) or building a robust…
 Continue reading on Medium »</blockquote>

 <br/>